lmitelman/interactivasBackend/Readme.md

 ## Heroku cloud deployed version

-If you want to view the project without having to install it locally, you can access the version deployed in Heroku [clicking here!](https://app-interactivas-backend.herokuapp.com/)
+If you want to view the project without having to install it locally, you can access the version deployed in Heroku [clicking here!](https://interactivas-backend.herokuapp.com/)

+## API Docs

+If you want to view the API documentation [click here!](https://interactivas-backend.herokuapp.com/api-docs/)

 ## Authors
 - Lautaro Mitelman